Content watched by Whocopied.me Skip to Content

 A normal horse is anywhere from 800 – 1000 pounds on average.
 The general guideline for feeding an 800 – 1000 lb horse is to feed 8 – 20 lbs of hay.

-A Clydesdale horse can weight between 1,500 and 2,200 lbs on average as an adult. (source) That is almost twice the size of a normal horse.
-That means, they will require twice as much food.
+A Clydesdale horse can weigh between 1,500 and 2,200 lbs on average as an adult. (source) That is almost twice the size of a normal horse.
+That means they will require twice as much food.
 A 2,000 lb Clydesdale horse will require between 20 and 40 lbs of hay a day to maintain weight.

 And this is a maintenance diet, the more the horse works or is used, the more hay it will require to stay in good health.